wilinger/terraform-homelab/README.md

 <!-- ABOUT THE PROJECT -->
 ## Configuration Management with Ansible

-Terraform to provision application resources in a Kubernetes cluster in my homelab.
+Terraform to provision application resources in a Kubernetes cluster for my homelab.

 ### Related Repositories